 Fuel System: Injection

 Honda XR 250L came as the street version of the XR250R.
 The motorbike was built to meet the USA Department of Transportation regulations as street legal motorcycle.
 They were sold not only sold in the USA but were shipped to most of the developed countries in the world.
 The model was provided with road legal lights and tires, a steel fuel tank, keyed ignition/steering lock, lower seat height and some other minor changes.

 With its little heavy weight, it was recommended for street use only and was not selected for trail runs.
 Some 40 lb (18 kg) heavier, it had reduced off-road ability.
 This model had the same engine as of XR250R's RFVC 249 cc engine, but it was provided with different carburetor and 3 mm smaller exhaust headers to meet emissions requirements.
 It was manufactured from 1991 till 2007.

-There was a Brazilian equivalent named XR 250 Tornado made from 2001 to 2009 (until 2012 for export) for the local market and regional exports to other South American countries but also available in Mexico and Central America.
-Its engine was the same 4-valve DOHC air-cooled single fitted to the CBX 250 Twister/CBF 250, but the exhaust was dimensioned to improve low-end torque with the sacrifice of 1hp resulting in a 23hp rating.
+A Brazilian equivalent model named XR 250 Tornado was produced from 2001 to 2009 for the local market and regional exports to other South American countries including Mexico and Central America.
+It was built for exports only till the year 2012.
+It had the same 4-valve DOHC air-cooled single Engine fitted to the CBX 250 Twister/CBF 250, but the exhaust was dimensioned to improve low-end torque with the sacrifice of 1hp resulting in a 23hp power.